raphaelphys/MNIST-overlapped-NN/README.md

 **Training Curves**

 During training, the script logs training and validation losses and accuracies at each epoch.
-Below is an example loss curve (right), mse curve (center) and accuracy curve (right) for a model trained on overlapped MNIST with epochs = 30:
+Below is an example loss curve (left), mse curve (center) and accuracy curve (right) for a model trained on overlapped MNIST with epochs = 30:

 ![alt text](figures/loss_curve.PNG 'Loss curve')